-10. MEDIATION.
+9. MEDIATION.

-Mediation is encouraged early in the proceedings and prior to scheduling a hearing on temporary matters and prior to noticing the case for trial.
+Mediation is encouraged early in the proceedings and prior to noticing the case for trial and on temporary matters, prior to scheduling a temporary hearing.
 Several mediation conferences should be held in all cases when required and in order to accomplish a result that both parties fully understand and with which they are both comfortable.

-11. COMMUNICATION.
+10. COMMUNICATION.